 - Enterprising predoctoral researchers are given the opportunity to carry out a paid activity alongside their PhD provided such activity takes place outside the university and independently of their PhD research.

-- Postdoctoral researchers in particular have the opportunity to suspend their fellowship to enable them to take up a research fellowship or grant at a university, a scientific institute, within a company or organisation.
+- Postdoctoral researchers in particular have the opportunity to suspend their fellowship to enable them to take up a paid full-time research fellowship or grant at a university, a scientific institute, within a company or organisation.